Perevalov/qa_chatbots_exercises/Exercise_5/qanary_example/README.md

     return "Hi! \n This is My Component."
 ```

-* Create a file for the webservice implementaiton `app.py` (pay attention to the TODO comments):
+* Create a file for the webservice implementation `app.py` (pay attention to the TODO comments):

 ```
 import logging